jjruedam/customer_service_chatbot/README.md

 4. Output must provide Next_Node_name and Message (both strings)
 5. Interactive nodes must have exactly one child, and their core function must return an additional parameter (dict) with necessary retrieval data
 6. No loop pipelines should end with a non-interactive Code_Node (no children) - all finished pipelines return to the root
-7. A backup `just_chatting` node manages unexpected behaviors in pipelines
+7. A backup `backup_system` node manages unexpected behaviors in pipelines

 #### RAG Implementation
 ```python